If there was one phrase that I most often heard during my twenties, it would be: “… but you don’t look sick.”

-- Lotions and skin care items
+- Lotions and skincare items

 - Deodorants and antiperspirants

 Everything.
 Everything had at least one harmful ingredient… most had numerous!
-And here I had thought that spending a little extra for “high end” products was doing the right thing… I was so embarrassed to see I was suckered into clever marketing… AND it was preventing my body from healing.
+And here I had thought that spending a little extra for “high-end” products was doing the right thing… I was so embarrassed to see I was suckered into clever marketing… AND it was preventing my body from healing.

 My Panic Attack

-Seeing all that product in those two big bags… all I could think about was all the money I was going to throw away.
+Seeing all that product in those two big bags… all I could think about was all the money I was throwing away.
 I only made $974 each month on veterans disability… not even enough to cover my half of the rent, let alone utilities.
 And there in those bags were hundreds of dollars worth of items I had purchased and intended to use… I was literally throwing away money.
 And it was trash day.

 I sat there in the window, watching.
 The bags popped up the top of the trash bin.
 I sat there watching the garbage truck come down the road, around the bend, and in front of our house.
 My hands shook.
 I almost ran out as fast as I could to retrieve it all before it went in the truck.
 It took me MONTHS to afford all those bottles… some partially used… many still sealed, unopened.

 And then the truck left.
 Our bin was empty.
-And me… well I felt a wave of relief.
+And me… well, I felt a wave of relief.
 It was all gone.
 I made a promise to myself that day… I would never, ever, willingly use a harmful chemical on or around my body.

 Adding Essential Oils To My Daily Routine

-We use a variety of essential oils in with our daily routine that helped significantly with supporting my body through its healing phase.
+We use a variety of essential oils in our daily routine that helped significantly with supporting my body through its healing phase.